 “History is Delicious” showcases flavorful building blocks from different global cuisines.
-I share short food- and history-fueled stories and some must-try dishes from 18 different countries and also include fun chapters like Table Settings Around the World, Condiments and Sauces of the World, and Noodles of the World that touch other countries that I hope to cover in more depth in the future.
+I share short stories about representative dishes from 18 different countries and also include fun chapters like Dumplings of the World, Noodles of the World and Sauces of the World that spotlight other countries that I hope to cover in more depth in the future.
 We only had 80 pages to work with in this book, including Laura Foy’s wonderful illustrations, so it’s a small sampling of what the world offers.
 Hopefully “History is Delicious” is the start of a larger series.

 In many ways, “History is Delicious” is the culmination of my food writing and culinary experiences from the past two decades and was a welcome reminder that we all have so much more to learn about the world.
 I certainly do.